Public library services for Canadians with print disabilities

 • Dolphin EasyReader (software for iPhone, Android and Windows computers)

-• Voice Dream Reader (software for iPhone)
+• Voice Dream Reader (software for iPhone and Mac computers)

 • Legere Reader (software for Android)